 Keep them Posted

 If an agent is looking into an inquiry and it’s taking some time (maybe they’re reaching out to another department to get more information), a quick note should be sent that they’re still investigating.
 Customers want to get information as fast as possible, and this will reassure them that you haven’t forgotten about them.
-Again, canned responses can come into action here to save time typing.
+Again, canned responses may come into action here to save time typing.

 Use a Profile Picture

-Using a real profile picture on your webchat window helps make the conversation more live-like, especially when combined with an introduction.
+Using a real profile picture on your web chat window helps make the conversation more live-like, especially when combined with an introduction.
 Your customers will appreciate this subtle addition and it will help keep the whole experience more personalized.

 Use Triggers to Launch the Chat